That’s right, this is the Complete Guide to Cricut Blades – at least for the Explore range and Maker!

 The Cricut Knife Blade & Housing

-This blade has not been released yet, but will be used for cutting thicker and harder materials.
-This blade will also require its own unique housing unit.
+The Cricut Knife Blade is used for cutting thicker and harder materials.
+This blade also requires its own unique housing unit.

 What is the Cricut Knife Blade used for?

 The Best Cricut Blades